Braid graphs in simply-laced triangle-free Coxeter systems are partial cubes: Preliminaries

 Next, we show that the braid graph for a Fibonacci link of rank $r$ is isomorphic to a well-known isometric subgraph of $Q_r$.
 We define the \emph{Fibonacci cube} of order $r$ as the subgraph $\F_r := Q_r[V_r]$ induced by set of vertices

 That is, $V_r$ is the collection of length $r$ binary strings that do not contain the consecutive substring $11$.
-Fibonacci cubes have been studied extensively in the literature.
+Fibonacci cubes have been studied extensively in the literature and were introduced as a model for interconnection networks~\cite{Cong1993,Hsu1993}.
 According to~\cite{klavvzar2013structure}, the Fibonacci cube $\F_{r}$ is a partial cube consisting of $F_{r+2}$ many vertices.

 \begin{theorem} Suppose $(W,S)$ is a simply-laced triangle-free Coxeter system.
 If $\rphi$ is a Fibonacci link of rank $r$, then the braid graph $B(\rphi)$ is isomorphic to the Fibonacci cube $\F_r$. \end{theorem}